danielnbarbosa/drlnd_collaboration_and_competition/README.md

 ## Installation

 #### Step 1: Clone the repo
 Clone this repo using `git clone https://github.com/danielnbarbosa/drlnd_collaboration_and_competition.git`.
-Pre-compiled Unity environments for MacOS and Linux are included in this repo.
+Pre-compiled Unity environments for MacOS and Linux are included.

 #### Step 2: Install Dependencies